Bordeaux Uncorked: Chateau Rollan de By, Medoc 2008

 It's time for a Throwback Thursday, seeing I recently uncorked another of these gems from Rollan de By.
 This Left Bank Merlot dominated gem from the Medoc comes to us via the folks at Chateau Rollan de By.
-A Chateau found in the wonderful vine-land known as Bordeaux, more specifically a Cru Bourgeois from the Medoc AOC.
-I was quite surprised and happy to find that I still had one bottle left in a dark corner of my cellar.
-I'm happy to report that it's drinking better than ever, far better than it was in 2011 when I originally posted this review.
+A Chateau found in the beautiful vine-land known as Bordeaux, more specifically a Cru Bourgeois from the Medoc AOC.
+I was quite surprised and happy to see that I still had one bottle left in a dark corner of my cellar.
+I'm delighted to report that it's drinking better than ever, far better than it was in 2011 when I originally posted this review.

 So once again, in today's wine review spotlight is the Chateau Rollan de By 2008 Bordeaux is Cru Bourgeois.
 For the folks who don't know or are not familiar with this "special" Medoc classification given to acknowledge some of top Chateaux who didn't make the Cru Classe cut.
-In short, what Crus Bourgeois means for the average vino-sapien at large is that these two words seen on the label are a guarantee [of sorts] about the quality of the wine in the bottle.
+In short, what Crus Bourgeois means for the average vino-sapiens at large is that these two words seen on the label are a guarantee [of sorts] about the quality of the wine in the bottle.

-I grabbed this wine from my local Costco [Morena] here in San Diego back in 2011.
+I grabbed this wine from the local Costco [Morena] in San Diego back in 2011.
 But seeing this is a repost, 2008 is most likely long gone, but you may be able to locate a more recent vintage online.
-If you're still not part of the "buying wine online crowd" then may I suggest that you give it swirl soon, it's really the best way to get many unobtainable bottles.
-All the wine buying trends suggest it and not the brick and mortar is the proverbial genie that's not going back in the bottle any time soon.
+If you're still not part of the "buying wine online crowd" then may I suggest highly that you give it swirl soon, it's really the best way to get many unobtainable bottles.
+All the wine buying trends suggest it and not the brick and mortar is the proverbial genie that's not going back in the bottle anytime soon.
 Besides, it's rather painless and so easy any cave-man can do it.

-On another congratulatory note; The Chateau Rollan de By 2009 Bordeaux "Cru Bourgeois" has received top honors from heavy-hitters Michel Bettane and Thierry Desseauve as one of the Organic Wines of the Year for 2013.
-Some very good news for all you folks who get weak in the knees over hearing an excellent and yet relatively inexpensive wine is also "organic".
-That said, here's your opportunity to stock up on an outstanding wine from the amazing 2009 vintage.
+On another congratulatory note; the Chateau Rollan de By 2009 Bordeaux "Cru Bourgeois" has received top honors from well-regarded wine writers Michel Bettane and Thierry Desseauve as one of the Organic Wines of the Year for 2013.
+Great news for wine enthusiasts looking for an excellent and yet relatively inexpensive wine which is also "organic."
+It represents quiter the opportunity to stock up on an outstanding wine from the amazing 2009 vintage.
 I want to repeat this, having recently tasted through a good amount of the 2015 vintage, may I suggest stocking up on their 2015 release as soon as it's available, I believe it's going to be fantastic juice.

 Positioned at number ninety-six on the WS "best of the year" list [just made the cut].
 The folks at WS scored this wine 90 points and labeled it as I have; a drink now and drink often with a solid buy recommendation.I took that to mean that this wine may not have the stuffing for long-term [10-15 years] cellaring, which I think is the point.

-Honestly, I don't think that is so bad and why would you want lay this bottle down anyway as it's drinking pretty fab at the moment.
+Honestly, I don't think that is so bad and why would you want to lay this bottle down anyway as it's drinking pretty fab at the moment.
 I would have to say I pretty much agree with part of the WS opinion, there's not enough substance for the long-term future [10-15].
 But it's my opinion that drinking pleasure in the here and now is at its peak.
 That said, stock up now on their 2015 it will be must-have fab juice for the price.

-Swirl, Sniff and Slurp: In the glass a wonderful blend of 70% Merlot, 20% Cabernet Sauvignon, and 10% Petit Verdot, a blend weighing in at a mere 13.0% on the ABV scale.
-The usual suspects are found here in my tasting note; a dark colored ruby core, leaning toward purple, at first blush in the aromas department, a rich bouquet of dried plum and raspberries, fused together with some nice graphite and rich earthy elements, very compelling and appealing.
+Swirl, Sniff and Slurp: In the glass a tantalizing blend of 70% Merlot, 20% Cabernet Sauvignon, and 10% Petit Verdot, a blend weighing in at a mere 13.0% on the ABV scale.
+The usual suspects are found here in my tasting note; a dark-colored ruby core, leaning toward purple, at first blush in the aromas department, a rich bouquet of dried plum and raspberries, fused together with some beautiful graphite and rich earthy elements, very compelling and appealing.

-Final thoughts: This bottle represents in my mind the perfect entry level Bordeaux that will ease any newbie into exploring this region a little more thoroughly via this fine example of what the Medoc can offer even those on a budget.
-That's all I have for you today folks, until next time sip long and prosper, salud!
+Final thoughts: This bottle represents in my mind the perfect entry-level Bordeaux that will ease any newbie into exploring this region a little more thoroughly via this excellent example of what the Medoc can offer even those on a budget.
+That's all I have for you today folks, until next time sip long and prosper, Salud!